|

 Once you’ve removed any sources of overstimulation or stress and have ruled out a medical issue, you can use positive reinforcement training to encourage your dog to cease its impolite habit.

-In addition to redirecting your dog’s mounting behavior, positive reinforcement training reinforces your authority.
+In addition to redirecting your dog’s mounting behavior, positive reinforcement training reinforces your authority and establishes a clear relationship between you and your dog.
 It’s less critical that your dog sees you as a boss but more crucial that it sees you as having the situation under control.

 This can lessen your dog’s stress and reduce the need to assert dominance.

-Redirection is vital to stop your dog’s humping.
+Redirection is vital to prevent your dog from humping.

-Now is the time if you haven’t done a basic training class with your dog.
+Now is the perfect time to enroll in an introductory training class with your dog.

 Not only will it redirect attention from mounting and more potentially destructive behaviors, but it will also strengthen your bond.